WesPeacock/SFM2FLEx/docs/workflow/set-up-infrastructure/set-up-a-linux-terminal.md

 - Once you are in any Windows folder, you can use relative paths with the cd command (see below).

 ### Navigating directories
+- Normally you would use a command like *"cd PathToMyFolder"* where *"PathToMyFolder"* represents the path to the directory you want to get to.  *"PathToMyFolder"* can be either an absolute path or a relative path.
+- If the folder you want to get to (for instance, *WorkingFolder*) is a child of the one you are in, you only have to say *"cd WorkingFolder"*  (This is called a "relative path", because you are only specifying the portion of the path relative to where you are currently located.)
+- You can use *"cd .."* to get to the directory that is the parent of the one you are in.
+- You can use *"cd -"* to go to the previous directory you were in before the last cd command.
+- Once you are in a directory, you can use the command *"ls"* to see what is in the directory. *"ls -la"* gives a more complete listing with more information about each file
+- Autocompletion:  When you are changing to a directory, you can type *"cd&nbsp;"* followed by the beginning of a directory.
+Once you have typed a few letters, press tab, and it will attempt "auto completion".
+If there is only one directory that matches, it will fill that out.
+If there is more than one, it will show you all that match.
+If you type a few more letters, you may have enough to press tab again and get the match.
+- Autocompletion works whenever you are giving a command that expects a file or path.
+- If you gave a command at the command line, but it wasn't quite right, and you need to adjust just a small portion of it, you can use the "up arrow" to get to your previous command, and then edit it.
+Using "up arrow" more than once gets you to more commands that you gave earlier.
+- "\<Ctrl-R\>text" allows you to search for a previous command that contains "text".

 ### Redirection and Pipes in WSL
+In WSL, many commands can read their input either from a file or from a previous command in a pipeline of commands.
+There are four that control the flow of data between commands or files.
+- The bar character, "\|", between two commands says send the output to the next command.
+- The less than character, "<" says get the input for a command from the file following the <
+- The greater than character, ">" says send your output to a file.
+- Two greater than characters, ">>" says add your output to the end of a file.

+Some additional things to note:
+- If there's no ">" or ">>" the output of the last command goes to the screen.
+- Error and status messages are normally sent to the screen.
+- In documentation etc., the input, output and error/status message streams are named **STDIN**, **STDOUT** and **STDERR**.
+- If you have **command1 \| command2** then **STDOUT** for command1 becomes **STDIN** for **command2**.
+- You can use **"2>filename"** to send **STDERR** to a file instead of the screen.

+There's an example of piping in the [instructions to enumerate the markers in a file](badlink).
+Let's look at it in detail: